PowerBiDevCamp/AppOwnsDataMultiTenant/Docs/Readme.md

 workspace artifacts and to generate embed tokens.

 Let's walk through a simple example.
-Imagine you need to create a new customer tenant for a customer named Wingtip.
-The first step is to execute an API call to create a new service principal profile with a display name of Wingtip.
+Imagine you need to create a new customer tenant for a customer named Contoso.
+The first step is to execute an API call to create a new service principal profile with a display name of Contoso.
 That first call is made under the identity of the service principal.
 However, all the remaining Power BI REST API calls shown in the following list should be made under the identity of the service principal profile that has just been created.